7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 House on spit of land in Petite France in Strasbourg, France

-The Quartier des Tanneurs, or the Petite France district, is another one of the best places to see in Strasbourg.
-The district is located west of the Old Town on the Grande Ile and on the small islands where the river splits into three channels.
+The Quartier des Tanneurs, or Petite France, is another one of the best places to see in Strasbourg.
+The district is located west of the Old Town on the Grande Ile and the small islands where the river splits into four channels.

 Considered by many to be the most attractive part of Strasbourg, it was once the poorest.
-The area developed in the 14th century as a river port and housing was built there for the fishermen, millers and dock workers.
+The area developed in the 14th century as a river port.
+Housing was built here for the fishermen, millers and dock workers.

 Petite France Attractions

-Many visitors wonder exactly what to visit in Strasbourg Petite France – so we are highlighting a few of the specific things to see in the district.
-That said, one of the top things to do Strasbourg is to simply wander and Petite France is a wonderful place to do it!
+Many may wonder exactly what to visit in Strasbourg Petite France – so we are highlighting a few of the specific things to track down.
+That said, it’s great to simply wander and see what you might find!

 Half-timbered house, Maison des Tanneurs, in Petite France in Strasbourg, France